pattonsgirl/CEG3120/Projects/Project4/README.md

 - [cf-template.yml](cf-template.yml)
   - Note: this templated is updated from previous versions to get you started on this project
 - [index.srv1.html](index.srv1.html)
-  - Note: you can use your own webpage, but for this project you'll need the files to be "different"
-    so that you can tell the content is coming from a different server
+  - Note: you can use your own webpage, but for this project you'll need the files to be "different" so that you can tell the content is coming from a different server
 - [index.srv2.html](index.srv2.html)

 ## Part 1 - CloudFormation Template TODOs

-The CloudFormation template provided in this project folder is updated to get you started on this project.
+The CloudFormation template provided in this project folder is **updated from Project 3** to get you started on this project.

-Sections you should pay attention to have comments with TODO
+Sections you should pay attention to have comments with `TODO`

+- No really, go in there and do a "Find" for `TODO`

 All said and done, your template should do the following: